SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 1. REJECT
 1. REQUEUE

+> aside negative
-<aside class="negative"> Note that the Acknowledgement options of ACCEPT, REJECT, REQUEUE may differ depending on the functionality of the underlying message/event broker so be sure to reference the docs for the binder that you're using. </aside>
+> Note that the Acknowledgement options of ACCEPT, REJECT, REQUEUE may differ depending on the functionality of the underlying message/event broker so be sure to reference the docs for the binder that you're using.

-When using the Solace bi</aside>nder and handing your events in multiple threads you'll also want to ensure that you catch the `SolaceAcknowledgementException` which may get thrown in a REQUEUE scenarios.
+When using the Solace binder and handing your events in multiple threads you'll also want to ensure that you catch the `SolaceAcknowledgementException` which may get thrown in a REQUEUE scenarios.

 ``` java
 // Acknowledge the Message!